Hi there

 I have worked on so many different publications!
 Here is a little selection of the most recent.

-The fourth issue in a special series of publications produced with the World Health Organization and the Global Governance Program at the University of Toronto, and published by the Global Governance Project, which is a joint project of GT Media, based in the United Kingdom, and the Global Governance Porgram based at the University of Toronto.
-The first one, published in 2019, is available here, the second, published in 2020, is available here, and the third, published in 2021, is here.
+Our most recent edition in the Health: A Political Choice series, published by the Global Governance Project, which is a joint project of GT Media, based in the United Kingdom, and the Global Governance Program based at the University of Toronto.
+They are usually launched at the World Health Summit in Berlin every October.
+Our first was published in 2019, available here, with the subsequent ones published annually.
+All the Global Governance Program publications are available here.

-Cover image of G20 Indonesia: The 2022 Bali Summit
+Cover image of G20 Brazil: The 2024 Rio Summit

 Another publication produced by the Global Governance Project, a joint project of GT Media, based in the United Kingdom, and the G20 Research Group based at the University of Toronto.
-Distributed digitally, with a limited press run, in November 2022, this issue contained bespoke articles by several G20 leaders, plus articles by the heads of international organizations, leading world experts, and G20 scholars.
+Distributed digitally, with a limited press run, in November 2024, this issue contained bespoke articles by several G20 leaders, plus articles by the heads of international organizations, leading world experts, and G20 scholars.
 It's downloadable here for anyone interested!

 Howgate Publishing